Jake Burger Player Props: White Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.99 team ERA ranks 10th among all MLB pitching staffs.
+- The Mariners have a 3.96 team ERA that ranks 10th among all league pitching staffs.

-- Mariners pitchers combine to give up 63 home runs (0.9 per game), the first-fewest in baseball.
+- Mariners pitchers combine to give up 65 home runs (1.0 per game), the first-fewest in the league.

-- The Mariners will send Woo (0-1) out for his third start of the season.
+- Gilbert makes the start for the Mariners, his 14th of the season.
+He is 4-4 with a 4.38 ERA and 81 strikeouts in 74 2/3 innings pitched.

-- In his last time out on Sunday, the righty tossed 4 2/3 innings against the Los Angeles Angels, allowing two earned runs while surrendering four hits.
+- In his most recent appearance on Sunday, the right-hander threw three innings against the Los Angeles Angels, allowing six earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.